-Admiral Nelson himself would burst with pride and double the grog ration for all hands!
-The Italian fleet has been blasted, holed, and humiliated and the remnants are unlikely to sortie against us in the near future.
-We could not have hoped for more.
-There is little time, however, to exult in victory.
-You must return to the desert immediately.
-A counteroffensive is in the works.
-The time has come to send Marshal Graziani packing!
+In any event, Admiral Nelson himself would burst with pride and double the grog ration for all hands!
+The Italian fleet has been blasted, holed, and humiliated,. the remnants unlikely to sortie against us any time soon.
+Bloody good show!

+There is little time, however, to exult in victory, especially for our guest, who has been recalled to the desert immediately.
+I am told a counteroffensive against the Italians is in the works; send Marshal Graziani packing, general!